reesegreen2014/rancid-tomatillos/README.md

 - Seamless API intergration
 - Successfully managed application state using React hooks
 - Error handling
+- From the outset, we prioritized building this application with responsiveness in mind.
+This foresight ensured that when we reached our Choose Your Own Adventure (CYOA) implementation, the process was straightforward and did not necessitate a comprehensive overhaul of our application.
 - Collaboration: this was a fun project to work on as a pair.

 ## Screenshots